DavidManda/QuIPv/Portfolio A/overview.md

 Our solution is a bespoke applicaton for BSDR that will:
 1. Receive CSV data, generate a causal chain graph and store it in a database;
-2. Allow the used to filter out nodes by name, or edges by weight;
+2. Allow the user to filter out nodes by name, or edges by weight;
 3. The position of the nodes persists, as metadata about them is stored in the database.
 4. Allow the user to edit the diagram;
 5. Allow diagrams to be exported as an image file.